DeFosu/nike-react/README.md

 - **Responsive Design:** Experience a fully responsive landing site that adapts seamlessly to various devices and screen sizes, ensuring an optimal viewing experience.

 - **Tutorial Reference:** Dive into the project with the guidance of a comprehensive tutorial available on YouTube.
 You can access the tutorial [here](https://youtu.be/tS7upsfuxmo?si=ZxsBCajEcw29jAAr).

+## Get Started

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install dependencies using `npm install`.
+4. Launch the application with `npm run dev`.